MASQ-Project/Node/node/docs/Blockchain-Service.md

 mainnet when ready to spend and earn real SUB.
 NOTE: the network will initially only be testing on Ropsten.

 Soon MASQ Node will have the ability to request clandestine blockchain services from other nodes through services like Infura.io.
 Requests for blockchain services will be routed just as if your browser sent a request to a website through the MASQ Network.
-In this mode your blockchain service requests will cost HOT or SUB.
+In this mode your blockchain service requests will cost SHRD or MASQ.
 [Note: this is no longer current, and should be updated.]